 The main science drivers are the following: (1) Radio AGN physics as a function of BH mass, host galaxy mass, stellar population, morphology type.
 (2) Radio AGN duty cycle.
 (3) Calorimeters using X-rays - probes on jet power.
 (4) Mis-aligned blazar population - probes from the Fermi-LAT.
 (5) Feedback on the activity of the central AGN and stellar population.

 On the right, we show some examples of the newly discovered radio galaxies in the ROGUE I catalog.
 The webpage is still under construction.

 What's New ?

-- 01/05/2019: ROGUE I catalog paper is submitted.
+- 17/12/2019: The ROGUE I catalog paper is accepted for publication in ApJS.

-The science team heartfully thanks Marian Soida, Marek Jamrozy, and Staszek Zola of Astronomical observatory of the Jagellionian university for the support and resources.
-This website is designed by Saravanan Sengottuvel.
+The science team heartfully thanks Marian Soida, Marek Jamrozy, and Staszek Zola of Astronomical observatory of the Jagellionian University for the support and resources.